WHAT WE DO

 Since 1991 the Fremont Branch has sponsored STEM Discovery Day, a morning of fun and learning for girls in 3rd to 6th Grades and their mothers or other female adult role models.
 The program focuses on encouraging young girls to be excited about STEM through a series of hands-on STEM activities presented by professional women and alumnae of our Tech Trek program.
-The program also encourages families to reinforce the girls’ interest in STEM.
+Mothers enjoy spending the morning with their daughters, and our Tech Trek alumnae have the opportunity to further explore and sustain their interest in STEM through high school while being a role model for the younger girls coming up the pipeline.
 We are proud of our returning mother/daughter pairs who attend the program from 3rd Grade through 6th Grade.

-STEM Discovery Day 2017-2018 schedule:
+What our STEM Discovery Day attendees say:

-Pathways to STEM
+What our Pathways to STEM attendees say:

 My daughter definitely felt the event gave her the right sources and it was encouraging for her to learn from girls who have been through it